kelscahill/cahillscreative/wp-content/plugins/woocommerce-sendinblue-newsletter-subscription/readme.txt

 4. You can access your settings by clicking on “Settings” at the top right of the screen.

 == Changelog ==

+= 3.0.6 =
+* Enhancement in the backend links of the plugin for migration

+= 3.0.5 =
+* Improved the connection creation process with Sendinblue
+* Added endpoint to get the saved settings

 = 3.0.4 =
 * Improved handling of alphanumeric Order IDs in emails with Sendinblue Templates